Skip to Content

 To make an effective screening criteria checklist, landlords can keep in mind and apply these simplified steps:

-• Define Criteria: Start by outlining the specific criteria you’ll use to evaluate potential tenants, including details for instance credit score, rental history, income-to-rent ratio, and criminal background.
+• Define Criteria: Start by outlining the specific criteria you’ll use to evaluate potential tenants, including details such as credit score, rental history, income-to-rent ratio, and criminal background.

 • Prioritize Criteria: Unravel which criteria are non-negotiable and prioritize them correctly.
 Pay attention to factors that are most relevant to your property and tenant preferences.